 Can licensing agencies see sealed records?

-It depends on the specific agency.
-For instance, the Colorado State Bar may be able to access sealed records when determining an applicant’s “character and fitness.”6
+It depends on the agency.
+For instance, the Colorado State Bar may be able to access sealed records when considering an applicant’s “character and fitness.”6

-It is usually in an applicant’s best interest to be honest on a professional license application and reveal any sealed records.
-Though you should consult with an experienced labor law attorney for guidance in your particular industry.
+It is usually in your best interest to be honest on a professional license application and reveal any sealed records.
+You should also consult with an experienced labor law attorney for guidance in your particular industry.

 Although expunged juvenile records in Colorado do not show up on standard background checks, they are still visible to: